samfeldstein/personal-site-astro/src/pages/index.md

 - [RSS](/feed.xml)
 - [Mailing list](https://samfeldstein.substack.com/)

-The best way to keep up with my work is to subscribe to my [RSS feed](/feed.xml).
-If you don't use RSS, I also have a [mailing list](https://samfeldstein.substack.com/).

 ## Things I Use

 I don't write fiction so much anymore, but when I did I used [Scrivener](https://www.literatureandlatte.com/scrivener/overview).
 For distraction-free word-dumping, I use [Enso](https://enso.sonnet.io/).
 For writing everything else, taking notes, and managing files, I use [Obsidian](https://obsidian.md/) with the [Minimal](https://minimal.guide/home) theme and the following community plugins: